 Yes.
 You can halve the ingredients and use a small springform pan.

 We loved the chocolate ganache topping.
 To mix it up, here are more topping ideas:

 - Chopped nuts such as walnuts, hazelnuts or pecans

 - A dusting of cocoa powder

-- crumbled keto chocolate chip cookies or ginger snaps.
+- crumbled keto chocolate chip cookies or sugar free ginger snaps.

 - Keto caramel sauce

 I have calculated 16 slices for this cake because it is filling.
 You could easily serve it to 20 people, especially if you're adding keto whipped cream on the side or a scoop of sugar free ice cream.
 I provide the nutrition for both 16 and 20 servings in the recipe card below.

 Refrigerator: Store this cheesecake in the fridge for up to 4 days.

 Freezer: All keto cheesecakes freeze well.
 Slice and store in the freezer for up to 3 months.